isurridge/angular-demo/README.md

-# AngularDemo
+# Sherlock

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.

-## Development server
+## Development servers

-Run `ng serve` for a dev server.
+1) Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+2) Next open a new terminal and run `npm run rest-api`.
+A proxy server will run on port `localhost:8090` and will catch all `\api` calls.

 ## Code scaffolding